 Origins of the Red Golden Retrievers

-The origin story of these special colored dogs aren’t 100% confirmed.
-However, most researchers suspect that these red dogs originated from Ireland.
+The origin story of these special colored dogs aren’t 100% confirmed or agreed upon.
+However, most of the top historians and researchers suspect that these red dogs originated from Ireland.

-A number of historians believe that breeders were able to achieve this color by crossbreeding the standard Golden Retriever with the Irish Setter, thus getting this magnificent mahogany color.
+A number of historians believe that breeders were able to achieve this color by crossbreeding standard Golden Retrievers with the Irish Setter, thus getting this magnificent mahogany color.

 It makes a lot of sense because the Irish Setter has this same hue of color.
 In addition, these red colored Goldens have a lot of physical features that resemble that of an Irish Setter.
 At least, more than a typical standard Golden.